CLTPayne/chess-game/README.md

     -   movePiece would be extended to also update this second array with the piece now taken.
     -   UI for player to choose what they want to promote the pawn to

--   Include rook logic for 'castling' - the rook and king participate in a special move called castling.

 -   Know which player is which / who's turn it is

 ### Other Ideas: